isabella232/journeys.en/help/using/building-journeys/using-adobe-campaign-actions.md

 ![](../assets/journey62bis.png)

-Two categories are available: **Target** and **Personalization Data**.
+Two categories are available: **[!UICONTROL Target]** and **[!UICONTROL Personalization Data]**.

-**Target**
+**[!UICONTROL Target]**

 >[!NOTE]
 >
 >This category is only visible if you select an event message.
-For profile messages, the **Target** fields are automatically retrieved by the system using the reconciliation performed by Adobe Campaign Standard.
+For profile messages, the **[!UICONTROL Target]** fields are automatically retrieved by the system using the reconciliation performed by Adobe Campaign Standard.

-In this section, you need to define the **Push platform**.
-The drop-down list allows you to select **Apple Push Notification Server** (iOS) or **Firebase Cloud Messaging** (Android).
+In this section, you need to define the **[!UICONTROL Push platform]**.
+The drop-down list allows you to select **[!UICONTROL Apple Push Notification Server]** (iOS) or **[!UICONTROL Firebase Cloud Messaging]** (Android).
 You can alternatively select a specific field from an event or a data source, or define an advanced expression.

-You also need to define the **Registration Token**.
+You also need to define the **[!UICONTROL Registration Token]**.
 The expression depends on how the token is defined in the event payload or in other Journey Orchestration information.
 It can be a simple field or a more complex expression in case the token is defined in a collection for instance:

 ```
 @{Event_push._experience.campaign.message.profileSnapshot.pushNotificationTokens.first().token}
 ```

-**Personalization Data**
+**[!UICONTROL Personalization Data]**

 >[!NOTE]
 >